 The aircraft was delivered to 2 ASU on 20 November 1935 and then to 43 Sqn at RAF Tangmere on 2 June 1936.
 F/O FE Rosier, later to become Air Chief Marshal Sir Frederick Rosier GCB, CBE, DSO, recorded in his log that the aircraft was his aircraft whilst he was OC B Flight between December 1936 and January 1939.
 It was called ‘Queen of North and South’.
 He first flew it on 9 December 1936 and his last flight was on 22 February 1939 when the comment in his log was ‘Last fling in Queen of North and South.
 Perfect’.
 After periods at 5 MU and 47 MU the aircraft is recorded ‘to South Africa 5 August 1940’.

 The aircraft arrived in Durban on 'Clan Mathieso' on 20 October 1940.
 On 15 March 1941 the aircraft, now with the serial number 215, was taken on charge by 13 Squadron (soon to be renumbered 43) based at Swartkop.
 On 31 March 1941 it ran out of fuel and force landed near Pitsani whilst being flown by 2/Lt Peter M. Hedley.
 The pilot suffered no injuries but the aircraft suffered Cat 2 damage.
 Records show the aircraft being stored before being delivered to No.2 Air Depot Kimberley where it was scrapped.

-We were fortunate that the period photograph of the aircraft that we were lent by David Rosier (ACM Sir F Rosier's son) helped us restore the paint scheme exactly as it was in 1937.
+We were fortunate that a period photograph of the aircraft that we were lent by David Rosier (ACM Sir F Rosier's son) helped us restore the paint scheme exactly as it was in 1937.